RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>4</sup> And when he had apprehended him, he put [him] in prison, and delivered [him] to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.
 <sup>5</sup> Peter therefore was kept in prison: but prayer was made without ceasing of the church unto God for him.
 <sup>6</sup> And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers, bound with two chains: and the keepers before the door kept the prison.
-<sup>7</sup> And, behold, the angel of the Lord came upon [him], and a light shined in the prison: and he smote Peter on the side, and raised him up, saying, Arise up quickly .
+<sup>7</sup> And, behold, the angel of the Lord came upon [him], and a light shined in the prison: and he smote Peter on the side, and raised him up, saying, Arise up quickly.
 And his chains fell off from [his] hands.
 <sup>8</sup> And the angel said unto him, Gird thyself, and bind on thy sandals.
 And so he did.
 And he saith unto him, Cast thy garment about thee, and follow me.
 <sup>9</sup> And he went out, and followed him; and wist not that it was true which was done by the angel; but thought he saw a vision.
 <sup>10</sup> When they were past the first and the second ward, they came unto the iron gate that leadeth unto the city; which opened to them of his own accord: and they went out, and passed on through one street; and forthwith the angel departed from him.
 <sup>11</sup> And when Peter was come to himself, he said, Now I know of a surety, that the Lord hath sent his angel, and hath delivered me out of the hand of Herod, and [from] all the expectation of the people of the Jews.
-<sup>12</sup> And when he had considered [the thing], he came to the house of Mary the mother of John, whose surname was Mark; where many were gathered together praying .
+<sup>12</sup> And when he had considered [the thing], he came to the house of Mary the mother of John, whose surname was Mark; where many were gathered together praying.
 <sup>13</sup> And as Peter knocked at the door of the gate, a damsel came to hearken, named Rhoda.
 <sup>14</sup> And when she knew Peter’s voice, she opened not the gate for gladness, but ran in, and told how Peter stood before the gate.
 <sup>15</sup> And they said unto her, Thou art mad.
 But she constantly affirmed that it was even so.
 Then said they, It is his angel.